nandita27iitp/nandita27iitp/README.md

 <p align="left"> <a href="https://twitter.com/n_and_it_a_27" target="blank"><img src="https://img.shields.io/twitter/follow/n_and_it_a_27?logo=twitter&style=for-the-badge" alt="n_and_it_a_27" /></a> </p>

-- 🌱 I’m currently learning **and exploring AI and Data Science domain.**
+- 🌱 I’m currently exploring **AI and Data Science field.**

 - 👨‍💻 All of my projects are available at [nandita27iitp.github.io](nandita27iitp.github.io)

-- 📝 I regularly write articles on [http://nanditablogs27.wordpress.com/](http://nanditablogs27.wordpress.com/)
+- 📝 I sometimes write articles on [http://nanditablogs27.wordpress.com/](http://nanditablogs27.wordpress.com/)

 - 📫 How to reach me **nandita27iitp@gmail.com**